bordedelcielo/week_6/weather_api/README.md

-An extremely rudimentary Weather App using the OpenWeather API.
+A Weather App using the OpenWeather API.

 Should have an env.js that is written as follows: